rimansingh/DevOps-Project-Hub/README.md

 This project focuses on setting up a CI/CD pipeline using Jenkins and Docker.
 It demonstrates automated builds, tests, and deployments of applications.

+### 05-Terraform-Ansible-Jenkins

+This project details the creation of a comprehensive CI/CD pipeline for website deployment using Terraform for infrastructure provisioning, Ansible for configuration management, and Jenkins for automation.

 ## Coming Soon

 I am continuously working on expanding this portfolio with more exciting DevOps projects.
 Stay tuned for updates!